 Here we are again, back on slow sunshine time.
 The days are slowly but surely stretching into summer.
 Although it’s tempting to spend the next three months stretched out on the lawn or next to a body of water, we’re here to help you keep your muscles happy and prepared for the impending return of the fall sports season.

-In order to keep your game strong and your body healthy, check out these five tips for staying in shape during the hot summer months.
+In order to keep your game strong and your body healthy, check out these five body fitness tips on how to stay in shape during the hot summer months.

 Most people have a hard time with vague, long-term goals like “staying in shape,” so make it easy on yourself.
 Hammer out a loose schedule for the next couple of months, factoring in work, classes, time with friends, excursions, trips and whatever else you have going on.